I have been described as both an expert and guru in Digital Marketing. However, that would be the opinion

 It is notable that for many of these authors their books became a springboard to professional success in their subject

 area.
 Perhaps like me, they discovered that if you have published books people deem useful, then those people contact

 you for advice.
 And over the years those same people rise up their own professional ladders - but, on

-occasion, still seek advice ... [note: at this level, advice generally morphs into consultancy].
+occasion, still seek advice ... it would appear that some folk value my opinion [note: at this level, advice generally morphs into

 It was in the period '96 to '99 that I got involved with this whole Internet/online/digital malarkey, working with [strictly speaking, I was a self-employed consultant] what was then a very